pulumi/pulumi-pagerduty/docs/installation-configuration.md

 The following arguments are supported:

 * `token` - (Optional) The v2 authorization token.
 It can also be sourced from the `PAGERDUTY_TOKEN` environment variable.
 See [API Documentation](https://developer.pagerduty.com/docs/ZG9jOjExMDI5NTUx-authentication)for more information.
-* `user_token` - (Optional) The v2 user level authorization token.
+* `userToken` - (Optional) The v2 user level authorization token.
 It can also be sourced from the `PAGERDUTY_USER_TOKEN` environment variable.
 See [API Documentation](https://developer.pagerduty.com/docs/ZG9jOjExMDI5NTUx-authentication) for more information.
-* `use_app_oauth_scoped_token` - (Optional) Defines the configuration needed for making use of [App Oauth Scoped API token](https://developer.pagerduty.com/docs/e518101fde5f3-obtaining-an-app-o-auth-token) for authenticating API calls.
+* `useAppOauthScopedToken` - (Optional) Defines the configuration needed for making use of [App Oauth Scoped API token](https://developer.pagerduty.com/docs/e518101fde5f3-obtaining-an-app-o-auth-token) for authenticating API calls.
-* `skip_credentials_validation` - (Optional) Skip validation of the token against the PagerDuty API.
+* `skipCredentialsValidation` - (Optional) Skip validation of the token against the PagerDuty API.
-* `service_region` - (Optional) The PagerDuty service region to use.
+* `serviceRegion` - (Optional) The PagerDuty service region to use.
 Default to empty (uses US region).
 Supported value: `eu`.
-This setting also affects configuration of `use_app_oauth_scoped_token` for setting Region of *App Oauth token credentials*.
+This setting also affects configuration of `useAppOauthScopedToken` for setting Region of *App Oauth token credentials*.
 It can also be sourced from the `PAGERDUTY_SERVICE_REGION` environment variable.
-* `api_url_override` - (Optional) It can be used to set a custom proxy endpoint as PagerDuty client api url overriding `service_region` setup.
+* `apiUrlOverride` - (Optional) It can be used to set a custom proxy endpoint as PagerDuty client api url overriding `serviceRegion` setup.
-* `insecure_tls` - (Optional) Can be used to disable TLS certificate checking when calling the PagerDuty API.
+* `insecureTls` - (Optional) Can be used to disable TLS certificate checking when calling the PagerDuty API.
 This can be useful if you're behind a corporate proxy.

-The `use_app_oauth_scoped_token` block contains the following arguments:
+The `useAppOauthScopedToken` block contains the following arguments:

-* `pd_client_id` - (Required) An identifier issued when the Scoped OAuth client was added to a PagerDuty App.
+* `pdClientId` - (Required) An identifier issued when the Scoped OAuth client was added to a PagerDuty App.
 It can also be sourced from the `PAGERDUTY_CLIENT_ID` environment variable.
-* `pd_client_secret` - (Required) A secret issued when the Scoped OAuth client was added to a PagerDuty App.
+* `pdClientSecret` - (Required) A secret issued when the Scoped OAuth client was added to a PagerDuty App.
 It can also be sourced from the `PAGERDUTY_CLIENT_SECRET` environment variable.
-* `pd_subdomain` - (Required) Your PagerDuty account subdomain; i.e: If the *URL* shown by the Browser when you are in your PagerDuty account is some like: https://acme.pagerudty.com, then your PagerDuty subdomain is `acme`.
+* `pdSubdomain` - (Required) Your PagerDuty account subdomain; i.e: If the *URL* shown by the Browser when you are in your PagerDuty account is some like: https://acme.pagerudty.com, then your PagerDuty subdomain is `acme`.
 It can also be sourced from the `PAGERDUTY_SUBDOMAIN` environment variable.

 ## Example using App Oauth scoped token